Carsten Stoll

 ACM SIGGRAPH, 2008

 We demonstrate high-quality performance capture from only a sparse set of cameras, significantly reducing the number required compared to prior dense capture setups.
-A template mesh is deformed to match multi-view silhouettes and sparse feature correspondences, recovering detailed non-rigid surface motion of the performer.
+A template mesh is deformed to match multi-view silhouettes and sparse feature correspondences, recovering detailed non-rigid surface motion.

 2007